mapto/sprks/docs/README.md

 ![Intro](screenshot-intro1.png)
 ![Intro](screenshot-intro2.png)

 Then the players can explore the game interface.
-At this point, there are two points of interaction:
+In it, there are two points of interaction:

-  1. Company security policy - where the players makes their choices
+  1. Company security policy - where the player makes their choices
   2. Game map and characters - where they can get feedback about the consequences of their decisions

  Through the menu on the left, a company security policy could be set.